mikemol/msgpass/README.md

 Message Format
 ==============

-The explicit encoding is not yet known.
-The encoded content, however, is described below.
+All fields are packed on 8-bit boundaries, with no padding.
+Except where noted, all fields are in network byte order.
 The body immediately follows the header.

 Basic types
 -----------